 As a result, sending a child to school became a way to control children and force them into the learning path decided for them by professional educators.
 While there are some students who are able to thrive in such settings, many more children become discouraged and unmotivated.
 Unschooling can help children to regain that spark, curiosity and enthusiasm for learning.

 One of the primary ways that unschooling is being implemented is through homeschooling children rather than sending them to primary educational institutions.
 Homeschooling is a growing trend that promises to continue, not only in the United States, but around the world, wherever institutional education is impinging on children's natural inclinations to learn.

 In a school setting, teachers must use and stick to a standard curriculum that is set out, not by the teachers who have direct interaction with students, by committees that are generally staffed by people who have not set foot in a classroom or interacted with students in years.

-However, a homeschool curriculum that is following the principles of the unschool, will be considerably different from what is found in the public schools.
+However, a homeschool curriculum that is following the principles of the unschool, will be considerably different from what is found in public schools.

 There are some homeschooling resources that advocate following very similar curricula as what is considered standard to schools.
-However, this means homeschoolers simple experience and change in setting by being taught at home, but not a change in the approach to learning.
+However, this means homeschoolers simply experience and change in setting by being taught at home, but not a change in the approach to learning.